-These conditions enabled the first modern, rigorous, multisubject test of Molyneux's question, with direct inspiration from the philosophical text (Fig. 1).
-Held et al. (2011) tested children between the ages of 8 and 17 with severe but curable ocular pathologies.
-After surgery, participants wore eye patches during a 2-day recovery period and then removed them to complete three match-to-sample tasks.
-Participants were presented with a sample object followed by two test objects: the original sample and a foil; the task was simply to decide which test object was the original sample.
-What varied was presentation: (1) "touchtouch": feeling the sample object, then feeling the test objects (under a table); (2) "vision-vision": seeing the
+These conditions enabled the first modern, rigorous, multi-subject test of Molyneux's Question, with direct inspiration from the philosophical text (Figure 1).
+Held et al. (2011) tested children aged 8-17 with severe but curable ocular pathologies.
+After surgery, participants wore eyepatches during a two-day recovery period, until removing them to complete three match-to-sample tasks.
+Subjects were presented with a sample object, followed by two test objects: the original sample, and a foil; the task was simply to decide which test object was the original sample.
+What varied was presentation: (1) "Touch-Touch": feeling the sample object, then feeling the test objects (under a table), (2) "Vision-Vision": seeing the sample object, then seeing the test objects (on top of the table), and crucially (3) "Touch-Vision": feeling the sample object under the table, then viewing the test objects on top of the table.
+This final condition requires matching seen with felt, despite never having done so before.